 NSDAR

-The DAR is a non-profit, non-political volunteer women's service organization and one of the most inclusive genealogical societies in the country.
-Any woman 18 years or older, regardless of race, religion, or ethnic background, who can prove lineal descent from a Patriot of the American Revolution, is eligible for membership.
+The DAR is a non-profit, non-partisan organization dedicated to volunteer service.
+It stands as one of the most inclusive genealogical societies in the United States.
+Membership is open to any woman 18 years or older, irrespective of race, religion, or ethnicity, who can demonstrate lineage from a Patriot of the American Revolution.

 About the Chapter